nhedger/php-switch/README.md

 **php-switch** is small utility designed to help Homebrew users to either switch the default PHP version on their system or to run scripts with a specific PHP version.
-It has been tested in combination with the [`shivammathur/php`](https://github.com/shivammathur/homebrew-php) tap.
+It is meant to be used with the [`shivammathur/php`](https://github.com/shivammathur/homebrew-php) tap.

 ## Installation